Easy Lover

+The song was used by the World Wrestling Federation as the theme for the first WrestleMania in March 1985 at Madison Square Garden.

 Background

 In 1984, Phil Collins was hired as the producer for Philip Bailey's solo album, Chinese Wall.
 According to Collins, Bailey approached him at the end of the sessions for the album and asked him to write a song together.
 In "Phil Collins: My Life in 15 Songs", a 2016 interview he gave to Rolling Stone magazine, Collins said of the song: "So we just started having a jam one night, and went round and round and turned it into a verse and a chorus.
 We recorded it that night so we wouldn't forget it.
 That song doesn't sound like any particular era.
 It's just fantastic."
 According to the official sheet music, the song is in the key of F minor and has a tempo of 105 BPM, though the studio recording has a tempo of 130 BPM.

 Music video

-The song's music video, filmed at Etward Studios, London, England, humorously depicts the making of a music video.
+The song's music video, filmed at Ewarts Studios, London, England, humorously depicts the making of a music video.
 It was produced by Paul Flattery and directed by Jim Yukich.